 A new minor version of SQL Examiner Suite, this R2 release features numerous changes, compatibility fixes, UI improvements and performance tweaks that make the program faster, more stable, intuitive and reliable.
 Apart from this, we implemented a number of features that considerably facilitate Oracle database synchronization and mapping, so we highly recommend installing the newest version.

-Below are some of the key changes based on our users’ feedback that we’ve made in the new version of our software:
+Below are some key changes based on our users’ feedback that we’ve made in the new version of our software.

 Full support of 64-bit operating systems